Crimean Karaites: Religion

-Until the 20th century, Karaite Judaism was the only religion of the Karaim, During the Russian Civil War a significant number of Karaim emigrated to Yugoslavia, Czechoslovakia, Poland and Hungary and then France and Germany.
+Until the 20th century, Karaite Judaism was the only religion of the Karaim.
+During the Russian Civil War a significant number of Karaim emigrated to Yugoslavia, Czechoslovakia, Poland and Hungary and then France and Germany.
 Most of them converted to Christianity.
 The Karaim's modern national movement philanthropist M.S.
 Sarach was one of them.

 The Crimean Karaites' emancipation in the Russian Empire caused cultural assimilation followed by secularization.
 This process continued in the USSR when most of the kenesas were closed.

 In 1928 secular Karaim philologist Seraya Shapshal was elected as Hacham of Polish and Lithuanian Karaim.
 Being a strong adopter of Russian orientalist V. Grigorjev's theory about the Khazarian origin of the Crimean Karaites, Shapshal developed the Karaim's religion and "historical dejudaization" doctrine.

 In the mid 1930s, he began to create a theory describing the Altai-Turkic origin of the Karaim and the pagan roots of Karaite religious teaching (worship of sacred oaks, polytheism, led by the god Tengri, the Sacrifice).
 Shapshal's doctrine is still a topic of critical research and public debate.

 He made a number of other changes aimed at the Karaim's Turkification and at erasing the Karaite Jewish elements of their culture and language.
 He issued an order canceling the teaching of Hebrew in Karaite schools and replaced the names of the Jewish holidays and months with Turkic equivalents (see the table below).

 According to Shapshal, Crimean Karaites were pagans who adopted the law of Moses, but continued to adhere to their ancient Turkic beliefs.
 In addition, he claimed that the Karaites had revered Jesus and Mohammed as prophets for centuries.
 In the Post-Soviet period, Shapshal's theory was further developed in modern Karaylar publications (e.g. "Crimean Karaite legends") and was officially adopted by the Crimean Karaim Association "Krymkaraylar" (Ассоциация крымских караимов “Крымкарайлар”) as the only correct view of the Karaim's past in 2000.

 The ideology of de-Judaization, pan-Turkism and the revival of Tengrism is imbued with the works of the contemporary leaders of the Karaites in Crimea.
 At the same time, some part of the people retained Jewish customs, several Karaite congregations have registered.

 Evolution of Crimean Karaite holiday names in the 20th century

 Genetics

 Leon Kull and Kevin Alan Brook led the first scientific study of Crimean Karaites using genetic testing of both Y chromosomal and mitochondrial DNA and their results showed that the Crimean Karaites are indeed partially of Middle Eastern origin and closely related to other Jewish communities (Ashkenazi, Sephardi and Mizrahi Jews and Egyptian Karaite Jews), while finding that the Crimean Karaites possess a lower affinity to non-Jewish Turkic-speaking peoples of the region.

+Haplogroups G2a-P15, J1-M267, J2-M172 together make up more than half of the Karaites' gene pool.
+Next come haplogroups R1a-M198, C3, E1b, T and L.